Wayback Machine: A tool to capture the evolutionary behaviour of the bug reports and their triage process in open-source software systems: Related work

 Bug triaging involves different processes such as designating an appropriate developer with relevant knowledge to resolve a bug, analyzing the time to fix a bug, specifying which bug needs to be solved immediately and which one does not, and finding duplicate bug reports~\citep{uddin2017}.
 Therefore, manual implementation of such an arduous process requires considerable time and resources in large and open-source software systems, making this task error-prone.
 A considerable amount of research aims to alleviate this issue through the automation of the entire triaging process.
 For instance, researchers approach the problem of duplicate bug detection using text retrieval techniques or more complex learning-based methods, including additional bug information~\citep{Chaparro2019, hindle2016, EBRAHIMI2019, hindle2019}.
 On the other hand, several other studies focused on automatic or semi-automatic bug triage models to either select the bug which should be solved next or choose an appropriate developer to solve it~\citep{jahanshahi2021dabt, Umer2018,Zhang2017,guo2020}.

-In terms of bug triaging, different machine learning approaches, such as classification, integer programming, information retrieval, and reinforcement learning, were adopted. \citet{park2011costriage}, referring to the over-specialization of content-based recommendation (CBR), considered both accuracy and fixing cost in their formulation.
+In terms of bug triaging, different machine learning approaches, such as classification, integer programming, information retrieval, and reinforcement learning were adopted. \citet{park2011costriage}, referring to the over-specialization of content-based recommendation (CBR), considered both accuracy and fixing cost in their formulation.
 They combined CBR with a collaborative filtering recommender (CBCF).
 They use the Latent Dirichlet Allocation (LDA) approach to enhance the quality of the CBCF method. \citet{Yang2014} suggested a method for semi-automatic bug triage and severity prediction.
 They utilized topic modeling, e.g., LDA, to determine the topic to which an arriving bug belongs.
 Then, they extracted a list of candidate assignees based on the selected topic and used bug attributes to rank appropriate developers.
-Similarly, \citet{Xia2017} proposed an extensible topic model based on the LDA approach, multi-feature topic model (MTM), which computes the affinity of a developer to a new bug report using the history of the bugs that the developer has ever fixed. \citet{Kashiwa2020} used an integer programming (IP) formulation to address overdue bugs.
+Similarly, \citet{Xia2017} proposed multi-feature topic model, which is an extensible topic model based on the LDA approach that computes the affinity of a developer to a new bug report using the history of the bugs the developer has ever fixed. \citet{Kashiwa2020} used an integer programming (IP) formulation to address overdue bugs.
 They also improved the previous works by setting a limit on developers' capacity to solve bugs simultaneously. \citet{jahanshahi2021dabt} used our proposed Wayback Machine and improved \citet{Kashiwa2020}'s work by adding a constraint on bug dependency.
 They further reduced the fixing time by changing the IP objective function and embedding the fixing cost there.
-Our contribution to the literature includes a past-event regenerator facilitating performance report of the triage models, incorporating some important methods from the literature along with evolutionary performance metrics, and comparing the result with the actual sequence of historic decisions.
+In this regard, our contribution to the literature includes a past-event regenerator facilitating performance report of the triage models, incorporating some important methods from the literature along with evolutionary performance metrics, and comparing their results with the actual sequence of historic decisions.